-Our obligations under the August 2019 Senior Secured Notes, the February 2021 Senior Secured Notes, the November 2020 Senior Secured Notes and the March 2020 Senior Secured Notes, the indenture governing the August 2019 Senior Secured Notes (the "August 2019 Indenture"), the indenture governing the February 2021 Senior Secured Notes (the "February 2021 Indenture"), the indenture governing the November 2020 Indenture"), the indenture governing the October 2021 Indenture"), the indenture governing the October 2021 Senior Secured Notes (the "October 2021 Indenture"), the indenture governing the June 2022 Senior Secured Notes (the "June 2022 Indenture") and the indenture governing the September 2023 Senior Secured Notes (the "September 2023 Indenture") have been guaranteed initially by certain of our wholly-owned subsidiaries, Xinyuan Real Estate, Ltd., Xinyuan International Property Investment Co., Ltd., Victory Good Development Limited, South Glory International Limited, Elite Quest Holdings Limited and Xinyuan International (HK) Property Investment Co., Limited (the "Subsidiary Guarantors") and will be guaranteed by such other of our future subsidiaries in accordance with the terms of the applicable Indenture.
-Our obligations under the August 2019 Senior Secured Notes, the February 2021 Senior Secured Notes, the November 2020 Senior Secured Notes, the March 2020 Senior Secured Notes, the August 2019 Indenture, the February 2021 Indenture, the November 2020 Indenture, the October 2021 Indenture, the June 2022 Indenture and the September 2023 Indenture are secured by a pledge of the capital stock of our wholly-owned subsidiaries, Xinyuan Real Estate, Ltd., Xinyuan International Property Investment Co., Ltd., Victory Good Development Ltd., South Glory International Ltd. and Elite Quest Holdings Ltd.
+Our obligations under the August 2019 Senior Secured Notes, the February 2021 Senior Secured Notes, the November 2020 Senior Secured Notes and the March 2020 Senior Secured Notes, the indenture governing the August 2019 Senior Secured Notes (the "August 2019 Indenture"), the indenture governing the February 2021 Senior Secured Notes (the "February 2021 Indenture"), the indenture governing the October 2021 Senior Secured Notes (the "October 2021 Indenture"), the indenture governing the October 2021 Senior Secured Notes (the "October 2021 Indenture"), the indenture governing the October 2021 Senior Secured Notes (the "October 2023 Senior Secured Notes (the "September 2023 Indenture") and the indenture governing the September 2023 Senior Secured Notes (the "September 2023 Indenture") have been guaranteed initially by certain of our wholly-owned subsidiaries, Xinyuan Real Estate, Ltd., Xinyuan International Property Investment Co., Ltd., Victory Good Development Limited, South Glory International Limited, Elite Quest Holdings Limited and Xinyuan International (HK) Property Investment Co., Limited (the "Subsidiary Guarantors") and will be guaranteed by such other of our future subsidiaries in accordance with the terms of the applicable Indenture.
+Our obligations under the August 2019 Senior Secured Notes, the February 2021 Indenture, the November 2020 Indenture, the March 2020 Indenture, the October 2021 Indenture, the June 2022 Indenture and the September 2023 Indenture are secured by a pledge of the capital stock of our wholly-owned subsidiaries, Xinyuan Real Estate, Ltd., Xinyuan International Property Investment Co., Ltd., Victory Good Development Ltd., South Glory International Ltd. and Elite Quest Holdings Ltd.

-The August 2019 Indenture, the February 2021 Indenture, the November 2020 Indenture, the March 2020 Indenture, the October 2021 Indenture, the June 2022 Indenture and the September 2023 Indenture contain certain covenants that, among others, restrict our ability and the ability of our restricted subsidiaries (as defined in the applicable Indenture) to incur additional debt or to issue preferred stock, to make certain payments or investments, to pay dividends or purchase or redeem capital stock, to sell assets (including limitations on the use of proceeds of asset sales), to grant liens on the collateral securing the August 2019 Senior Secured Notes, the February 2021 Senior Secured Notes, the November 2020 Senior Secured Notes, the March 2020 Senior Secured Notes, the October 2021 Senior Secured Notes, the June 2022 Indenture, or the September 2023 Indenture, as applicable, or other assets, to make certain other payments and to engage in transactions with affiliates and holders of more than 10% of our common shares, subject to certain qualifications and exceptions and the satisfaction, in certain circumstances of specified conditions, such as a Fixed Charge Coverage Ratio (as defined in the applicable Indenture) of 2.50 to 1.0, 2.0 to 1.0, 2.0 to 1.0, and 2.0 to 1.0, respectively.
-Certain of these limitations, including restrictions on the incurrence of certain indebtedness or issuances of preferred stock, the making of certain payment or investments, payments of dividends, and sales of assets will be suspended if the August 2019 Senior Secured Notes, the February 2021 Senior Secured Notes, the November 2020 Senior Secured Notes, the March 2020 Senior Secured Notes, the October 2021 Senior Secured Notes the June 2022 Indenture or the September 2023 Indenture as applicable, obtain and retain an investment grade rating.
+The August 2019 Indenture, the February 2021 Indenture, the November 2020 Indenture, the March 2020 Indenture, the October 2021 Indenture, the June 2022 Indenture and the September 2023 Indenture contain certain covenants that, among others, restrict our ability and the ability of our restricted subsidiaries (as defined in the applicable Indenture) to incur additional debt or to issue preferred stock, to make certain payments or investments, to pay dividends or purchase or redeem capital stock, to sell assets (including limitations on the use of proceeds of asset sales), to grant liens on the collateral securing the August 2019 Senior Secured Notes, the February 2021 Senior Secured Notes, the November 2020 Senior Secured Notes, the October 2021 Senior Secured Notes, the June 2022 Indenture, or the September 2023 Indenture, as applicable, or other assets, to make certain other payments and to engage in transactions with affiliates and holders of more than 10% of our common shares, subject to certain qualifications and exceptions and the satisfaction, in certain circumstances of specified conditions, such as a Fixed Charge Coverage Ratio (as defined in the applicable Indenture) of 2.50 to 1.0, 2.0 to 1.0, 2.0 to 1.0, and 2.0 to 1.0, respectively.
+Certain payment or investments, payments of dividends, and sales of assets will be suspended if the August 2019 Senior Secured Notes, the February 2021 Senior Secured Notes, the February 2021 Senior Secured Notes, the February 2021 Senior Secured Notes, the June 2022 Indenture, or the september 2023 Indenture of 2.50 to 1.0, 2.0 to 1.0, 2.0 to 1.0, 2.0 to 1.0, and 2.0 to 1.0, respectively.
+Certain payment or investments, payments of dividends, and sales of assets will be suspended if the August 2019 Senior Secured Notes, the February 2021 Senior Secured Notes, the June 2022 Indenture or the September 2023 Indenture of the applicable, obtain and retain an investment grade rating.